asikist/nnc/README.md

 The `nnc` module aims to offer neural network controllers in pytorch, such as neural PIDs, Model Predictive control and other baselines.

-## NODEC: NODEC: Neural Ordinary Differential Equation Control
+## NODEC: Neural Ordinary Differential Equation Control

 NODEC is a novel method that controls dynamical systems that describe the evolution and interactions of networked components.
 We refer to these components as state variables on a graph.